Brevibloc Side Effects

 Generic Name: esmolol

 Note: This page contains information about the side effects of esmolol.
 Some of the dosage forms included on this document may not apply to the brand name Brevibloc.

 Not all side effects for Brevibloc may be reported.
 You should always consult a doctor or healthcare professional for medical advice.
 Side effects can be reported to the FDA here.

 For the Consumer

 Applies to esmolol: intravenous solution

-Along with its needed effects, esmolol (the active ingredient contained in Brevibloc) may cause some unwanted effects.
-Although not all of these side effects may occur, if they do occur they may need medical attention.
+In addition to its needed effects, some unwanted effects may be caused by esmolol (the active ingredient contained in Brevibloc).
+In the event that any of these side effects do occur, they may require medical attention.

-Check with your doctor or nurse immediately if any of the following side effects occur while taking esmolol:More common
+If any of the following side effects occur while taking esmolol, check with your doctor or nurse immediately:More common

 - Blurred vision